Altinn/altinn-studio-docs/content/app/development/data/options/repeating-group-codelists/_index.en.md

 ---
-title: Codelists based on repeating groups from the datamodeel
+title: Code lists based on repeating groups from the data model
-linktitle: Codelists based on repeating groups from the datamodel
+linktitle: Code lists based on repeating groups from the data model
-description: How to configure codelists that gets it's values from a repeating group from the datamodel?
+description: How to configure code lists that gets it's values from a repeating group from the datamodel?
 toc: true
 weight: 150
 ---